 This is what’s possible when you combine incredible new data collection tools with deep analytics and embedded machine-learning capabilities.
 The best part is, this isn’t futuristic technology – these capabilities are available today.
 The Industrial IoT applies the power of emerging digital technologies to the physical world, helping businesses everywhere draw even more value from machines.
 For mail center operators, that means unlocking world-class operational excellence of better productivity and cost efficiency.

-By leveraging the power of the Industrial Internet, Clarity offers visibility to the entire enterprise, empowering you to optimize the performance individual machines, work cells or even multiple mail operation locations.
-Learn how Clarity can help you meet and exceed industry performance benchmarks today.
+By leveraging the power of the Industrial Internet, you can gain visibility to the entire enterprise, empowering you to optimize the performance individual machines, work cells or even multiple mail operation locations.
+Read about how Clarity by Pitney Bowes can help you meet and exceed industry performance benchmarks in your mail center.

 Connect your mail center to the Industrial Internet using Clarity, intelligent mailing-system software.
 Drive higher levels of performance and operational efficiency.Learn more